Optimize blood sugar control and prevent or treat T1D complications.

 The Daily Burden of Living with Type 1 Diabetes

 The Diabetes Control and Complications Trial (DCCT) and the follow-up Epidemiology of Diabetes Interventions and Complications (EDIC) have demonstrated the association between glucose control and both onset and progression of diabetic retinopathy, diabetic neuropathy, and diabetic nephropathy.
 Surprisingly, recent data from the EDIC cohort has shown a strong metabolic memory effect of glucose control and that poor blood glucose control can have negative impact well into the future.
 The duration of this metabolic memory is unknown and is the focus of intense research.
-The direct link between sustained elevated glucose and macrovascular disease is not as clear; however, the longer-term follow-up of the EDIC cohort has shown significant benefit of intensive glucose management in reducing cardiovascular events by over 40 per cent and severe events (including nonfatal myocardial infarction, stroke, or death from cardiovascular disease) by approximately 57 per cent, based on these study results.
+The direct link between sustained elevated glucose and macrovascular disease is not as clear.
+However, the longer-term follow-up of the EDIC cohort has shown significant benefit of intensive glucose management in reducing cardiovascular events by over 40% and severe events (including nonfatal myocardial infarction, stroke, or death from cardiovascular disease) by approximately 57% based on these study results.

-Fortunately, the risk of developing diabetes complications continues to decrease; however, normal blood glucose level control is currently very difficult to achieve and the management of diabetes remains a grueling daily task for the individuals with T1D as well as their loved ones.
+Fortunately, the risk of developing diabetes complications continues to decrease.
+However, normal blood glucose level control is currently very difficult to achieve and the management of diabetes remains a grueling daily task for the individuals with type 1 diabetes as well as their loved ones.
 The Treat Research Program at JDRF aims to drive the discovery, development and delivery of devices and drugs that improve glucose control, reduce diabetes burden and improve health-related quality of life, and prevent diabetic complications.